Lacey Township, New Jersey: Parks and recreation

 Popcorn Park Zoo is a small 7 acre zoo that hosts a wide range of animals and features big cats, monkeys and black bears among the 200 animals on the site.
 The zoo was established in 1977 at a facility covering 7 acre.

 The Relay for Life had been held annually at Gille Park to raise money towards cancer research.
 However, in 2010, the Lacey Township Committee did not allow the walk to be held at Gille, and it was moved to Veteran's Park in Bayville.

-Much of the nearly 8500 acres Double Trouble State Park is located within the township, but its main point of access is in neighboring Berkeley Township.
-Robert J. Miller Air Park, also known as the Ocean County Airport, is a county-owned public-use airport partially located within Lacey Township, but also with its main point of access is located in Berkeley.
+Much of the nearly 8500 acres Double Trouble State Park is located within the township, but its main access point is in neighboring Berkeley Township.
+Robert J. Miller Air Park, also known as the Ocean County Airport, is a county-owned public-use airport partially located within Lacey Township, but also with its main entry point in Berkeley.

 Township parks located within Lacey, include Clune, Gille, Hebrew and Huffy Wallis parks.
 The township is also home to a number of marinas, including the Forked River State Marina, which offers 125 berths.

 Tices shoal, an area located on the bay side of Island Beach State Park, is located within the township.
 It is a popular summer destination for boaters because of its shallow waters and proximity to the Atlantic Ocean.
-Island Beach State Park, as well as the Barnegat Inlet, are easily accessible from the township via boat.
+Island Beach State Park, as well as the Barnegat Inlet, are accessible from the township via boat.

 Government

 Local government

 Lacey Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

-As of 2024, members of the Lacey Township Committee are Mayor Mark Dykoff (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Timothy McDonald (R, term on committee ends 2024; term as deputy mayor ends 2022), Peter A. Curatolo (R, 2022), Peggy Sue Juliano (R, 2023) and Steven C. Kennis (R, 2022).
+As of 2024, members of the Lacey Township Committee are Mayor Peggy Sue Juliano (R, term on committee ends December 31, 2026; term as mayor ends 2024), Deputy Mayor Peter A. Curatolo (R, term on committee ends 2025; term as deputy mayor ends 2024), Mark Dykoff (R, 2024) and Steven C. Kennis (R, 2025) and Timothy McDonald (R, 2024).